-- 1. Observing fouls by all players generally in your area, but particularly: - (a) any action against the snapper that might be roughing - (b) illegal block in the back and holding fouls by linemen and backs protecting the kicker, especially the end and/or wing back on the Referee's side or [IN xx3 FOR-MATION (CREW OF 7/8)] the press box side of the formation - (c) defensive players illegally attempting to block the kick (defensive restrictions) - (d) blocking below the waist - (e) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders§ - (f) safety-related fouls such as face masking, tripping, chop blocks or illegal blind-side blocks[®] - (g) players meeting opponents with a knee - (h) late hits by any player after the ball is dead - (i) illegal formation - 2.
+- 1. Noting players with numbering exceptions and, during the down, observing whether they go downfield if a legal forward pass crosses the neutral zone. § - 2.
+Observing fouls by all players generally in your area, but particularly: - (a) any action against the snapper that might be roughing - (b) illegal block in the back and holding fouls by linemen and backs protecting the kicker, especially the tight end and/or wing back on the side opposite the Referee or [IN xx3 FORMATION (CREW OF 7/8)] the press box side of the formation - (c) defensive players illegally attempting to block the kick (defensive restrictions) - (d) illegal blocks below the waist - (e) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders - (f) safety-related fouls such as face masking, tripping, chop blocks or illegal blind-side blocks - (g) players meeting opponents with a knee - (h) late hits by any player after the ball is dead - (i) illegal formation - 3.
 After the ball is kicked, continuing to observe players until they are totally separated.
-Never turning around to see whether the kick is successful or not, never echoing the success/failure signals made by the official(s) ruling on the kick, never writing down the score, never getting a new ball, never doing anything other than observing the players until there is no possible threat of trouble. - 3.
+Never turning around to see whether the kick is successful or not, never echoing the success/failure signals made by the official(s) ruling on the kick, never writing down the score, never getting a new ball, never doing anything other than observing the players until there is no possible threat of trouble. - 4.
 Responding to bad snaps or blocked kicks by adopting run, pass or return priorities, as appropriate.